Monday, February 29, 2016

 We walked past the marker of Catch the Mules and the next-door neighbors, Cash Crops, Never Far from Home, and Legacy of an Outdoor.

-We thanked him and we rode into the small town of Plains.
+We thanked him, and we rode into the small town of Plains.

 We crossed the railroad tracks and spied the historic marker of President Jimmy Carter.

-We stopped at the Train Depot that Carter used as his campaign headquarters when he was running for president.
+We stopped at the Train Depot that Carter used as his campaign headquarters when he was running for President.

-I took many pictures, inside the depot.
+I took many pictures inside the depot.

-Our next stop was the Plains Museum the former Plains High School.
+Our next stop was the Plains Museum, the former Plains High School.

 Jimmy & Roseland Carter

-Sitting at the President's desk
+Sitting at a President's desk

 We were greeted at the door and given a paper about the school.
-We walked through taking pictures and reading posters inside.
+We walked through, taking pictures and reading posters inside.

 Bought four postcards and was told that we could get them stamped at the post office.